Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 Market Expansion

 Deciding between geographic expansion, new verticals, or adjacent markets.
-The Game Theorist analyses competitive dynamics while Resource Allocation checks team bandwidth.

 Example: "Expand to UK market, target healthcare vertical, or double down on current segment?"